Truck with 100 monkeys crashes, search underway for missing primates - NewsBreak

 DANVILLE, Pa.
 (AP) — A truck carrying about 100 monkeys was involved in a crash Friday in Pennsylvania, state police said as authorities searched for at least three of the monkeys that appeared to have escaped the vehicle.

-The truck carrying the animals crashed with a dump truck in the afternoon in Montour County, Pennsylvania State Police Trooper Andrea Pelachick told the Daily Item.Stranded dog lured to safety by sausage dangling from drone
+The truck carrying the animals crashed with a dump truck in the afternoon in Montour County, Pennsylvania State Police Trooper Andrea Pelachick told the Daily Item.ARP applications now open for City of Erie business owners

 The truck had been on its way to a lab, Pelachick said.